Steven Lane: Truck Series

-In July 2018 Lane started his own team called On Point Motorsports, he made his first start at Bristol with Scott Lagasse Jr. where they would finish 31st.
-The team returned at Las Vegas with returning driver Austin Theriault where they would finish 8th after avoiding numerous wrecks.
+In July 2018, Lane started his own team called On Point Motorsports, he made his first start at Bristol with Scott Lagasse Jr. where they would finish 31st.
+The team returned at Las Vegas with returning driver Austin Theriault where they would finish eighth after avoiding numerous wrecks.
 Lagasse returned at Talladega where he would finish 18th.
 Lane hired Jeb Burton to drive at Martinsville and Homestead where he would finish 15th and 18th respectively.

 In November 2018, Lane announced his plans to field a full-time truck for the 2019 season.

 In 2019, Lane started crew chiefing Brennan Poole, his first full-time job as a crew chief since 2017.
-They racked up three top ten and one top five.
-Their two top tens came at both Texas races, and they finishing 9th in the June race and 7th in the, at Charlotte finishing 2nd, and at Texas finishing.
+They racked up three top-tens and one top-five.
+Their two top-tens came at both Texas races, finishing ninth in the April race and seventh in the June race, at Charlotte finishing second.
 Whelen Modified Tour driver Danny Bohn would make his Truck Series debut that year for On Point Motorsports, running the last three races of the season in the No. 30.

 Poole and Bohn returned to split the season in the No. 30 in 2020.
 Rick Markle started the season as crew chief, although Lane replaced him atop the pit box later in the season.

 For 2021, Bohn returned to On Point Motorsports, beginning at the season-opener at Daytona.